Setting Up Your Radio...

 RPT2 Call

-RPT1 Call is the local repeater we use to access the D-STAR system, and "Repeater 2 Call (RPT2 Call) designates where we want our traffic to go to.
+RPT1 Call is the local repeater we use to access the D-STAR system, and RPT2 Call designates where we want our traffic to go to.
 We can choose one of the other modules, or the gateway, WA6IRC_G.
-For your traffic to be heard by linked gateways or DVAP and DV Dongle users, please set RPT2 Call to the callsign of the gateway you are using.
-Remember to add spaces as necessary to put the "switch" in the 8th position so the system knows where to send your traffic.
-We recommend setting your RPT2 Call to WA6IRC_G so linked gateways and DVAP and DV Dongle users can hear you.
+For your traffic to be heard by linked gateways or DV Dongle users, please set RPT2 Call to the callsign of the gateway you are using.
+Remember to add spaces as nessesary to put the "switch" in the 8th position so the system knows where to send your traffic.
+We recommend setting your RPT2 Call to WA6IRC_G so linked gateways and DV Dongle users can hear you.

-Below is a table summarizing our recommended configuration for single module use.
-This setup allows DVAP and DV Dongle users as well as linked reflectors & gateways to hear your traffic.
+Below is a programming example of our recommended configuration for single module use, in this case the 2 meter module, WA6IRC_C.
+This setup allows DV Dongle users and linked gateways & reflectors to hear your traffic.
 Note that RPT2 Call is set to WA6IRC_G.
 Set RPT1 Call to the band you will be transmitting on.

 Frequency